wileycousins-edu/intro_to_circuits/gettingstarted/README.md

 ![multimeter continuity mode](images/multimeter-continuity.jpg "some continuity pun; there's gotta be at least one")

 Take your two fancy, breadboard friendly multimeter probes, and stick them into two holes that I told you earlier are connected.
-You'll hear a beep, or see something on the screen if your multimeter doesn't have a beeper.
+You'll hear a beep (if your multimeter has a beeper) and see a very small number on the screen.
 Now try it again between two holes that aren't connected.
-The screen will likely read 1 or other number, and there will be no beep.
+The screen will likely read 1 or a large number, and there will be no beep.

+#### continuous
 ![multimeter continuous](images/multimeter-continuous.jpg "I'm going to continue writing these captions")

+#### discontinuous
 ![multimeter discontinuous](images/multimeter-discontinuous.jpg "I will discontinue when I get bored")

 Now would be a good time to check the power rails of your breadboard.
 Connect the multimeter between the two halves of each power rail and see if it beeps.
 If it doesn't beep, you will probably want to add jumper wires to get continuous rails.